pop-os/docs/src/navigate-pop/switching-apps.md

 ## Using the Launcher

 Pressing `SUPER` will display the Launcher.
 All currently running applications will be listed below the search bar.
-Select a running application with the `🠑` `🠓` keys, and hit `Enter` to bring the window into focus.
+Select a running application with the `🠑` `🠓` keys, then hit `Enter` to bring the window into focus.

 ![Launcher Running Apps](/images/switching-apps/launcher-running-apps.png)

 ## Using Keyboard Shortcuts

-Pressing `SUPER` + `Tab` or `Alt` + `Tab` will display a list of running application icons across the screen.
-Continue holding `SUPER` or `Alt` and pressing `Tab` to toggle between applications.
+Pressing `SUPER` + `Tab` will display a list of running application icons across the screen.
+Continue holding `SUPER` and pressing `Tab` to toggle between applications.
 You can also navigate between applications with the `🠐` `🠒`  keys.

+>**Note**: For many of these commands, the `Alt` key will perform the some function when used in window-manipulation keyboard shortcuts.

 ![Toggle Apps](/images/switching-apps/toggle-apps.png)

 Mouse over or release `Tab` on highlighted application icons to display multiple open windows for that application.
-Continue holding `SUPER` or `Alt` and press ` to toggle between the multiple windows.
+Continue holding `SUPER` and press `~` to toggle between the multiple windows.
+The `🠓` key can also be used while the app is selected as an alternative to the `~` key.
+This brings the selection down to the window list where the `🠐` `🠒` keys can be used to select a window.

 ![Toggle App Windows](/images/switching-apps/toggle-app-windows.png)

-Release `SUPER` and `Tab` to navigate to the highlighted application.
+Release `SUPER` + `Tab` to navigate to the highlighted application.

 ![Toggle Select Application](/images/switching-apps/toggle-select-application.png)